fsfe/reuse-action/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/fsfe/reuse-action)](https://api.reuse.software/info/github.com/fsfe/reuse-action)

-You struggle with how to properly do licensing and copyright in your project?
+Do you struggle with copyright and licensing in your project?
 REUSE helps you in three simple steps!
-Read more on [reuse.software](https://reuse.software) and run the short tutorial to learn how to make your licensing and copyright easy and clear.
+Read more on [reuse.software](https://reuse.software) and run the short tutorial to learn how to make your copyright and licensing easy and clear.

-This action allows users to check for compliance with the REUSE best practices if they prefer GitHub actions.
+This action allows users to check for compliance with the REUSE best practices.
 It is one of many options for projects to include REUSE in their workflows.
 Please see the [help for developers](https://reuse.software/dev/) to get an overview.

 ## Features

 This action runs the `reuse lint` command over your repository to check the following information:

 * Is copyright and licensing information available for every single file?
-* Do full license texts exist for all found license identifiers?
+* Do license texts exist for all found license identifiers?
 * Are there any other problems with detecting copyright and licensing information?

-To make use of the other features the REUSE helper tool offers, for example adding comment headers semi-automatically and downloading license texts, please [install the tool on your computer](https://github.com/fsfe/reuse-tool).
+This action uses the [REUSE helper tool](https://github.com/fsfe/reuse-tool).
+For more features, please install the tool locally.

 ## Example usage

-By default, you can include the following lines in your workflow .yml file to run the lint subcommand:
+You can include the following lines in your workflow .yml file to run the lint subcommand:

 ```yml
 name: REUSE Compliance Check